ibcom-lab/entityos-sdk-payroll/README.md

 If the entity is in any other country, or if in Australia and want to control all the logic, you can build your own logic with in the user interface or a node app.

-All code is provided as is and should be fully tested in relation to your obligations under any countries governance obligations/law.
+All code is provided as-is, including the FINANCIAL_PAYROLL_PAY_PROCESS cloud service method, and should be fully tested in relation to your obligations under any countries governance obligations/law.

 ## User Interface (js)